environ-developers/Environ/Doc/style-guide.md

 - explicit imports ONLY (DO NOT rely on nested imports!!!)
 - grouped at the top of the module, !-separated into subgroups (in order):
-  - util imports
+  - utils imports
-  - fft imports
+  - FFTs imports
   - constants
-  - types
-  - bases
-  - utils
+  - representation classes (cell, density, etc.)
+  - core classes (containers, then cores; no !-separator)
+  - solver classes (setup, then solvers; no !-separator)
-  - tools
+  - physical-quantity classes
   - generators
-  - solvers
-  - corrections
-  - embedding
   - I/O
   - debugging
+- each block is sorted alphabetically

 <br>